 2. Check that the Port Status LED for the port of interest is on (green or blinking) to verify that the port is active.
 If the Port Status LED is not on, verify that the associated interface is not shut down.

 You can use the Card Status LED or the Port Status LEDs on the line card front panels to verify proper operation or troubleshoot a failure.
-Table 3-1 describes the port and card status LEDs.
+The following table describes the port and card status LEDs.

 Table 1 Port Status and Line Card Status LEDs